carlrafting/stewpot/www/index.md

 Stewpot is pretty small, yet it has most of what you might need.
 Stewpot's ambition is not to become the _Next Big Thing_ or supporting huge _Big Tech™_ websites.
 Instead the ambition is a more modest one, supporting the everyday human in building things on the web.
+Written in JavaScript with the help of TypeScript for linting and JSDoc for type definitions.

 {% include "templates/info.html" %}

+...

 ```js
 // ...